 The Greek Islands are separated into ‘families of islands’, which share the same terrain and vegetation.
 There are the Argo-Saronic Islands near Athens.
 The Cyclades is a large group of islands in the central part of the Aegean Sea.
 The North Aegean islands are off the coast of Turkey.
 Then there are the Dodecanese, which are my favorite, in between Crete and Turkey.
 The Sporades are just off the mainland coast between Athens and Thessaloniki, and the Ionian Islands are on the western side near Italy.
 The islands around Crete and Euboea are island groups all by themselves due to their size.

-Without further ado, let’s see what my friends suggest are the best Greek islands to visit.
+Ok, let’s see what my friends say are the best Greek islands to visit.

-Crete is the largest Greek island in the central Mediterranean.
+Crete is the largest of the Greek islands and is the 5th largest island in the Mediterranean Sea.
 About 650,000 people live on Crete.
 It’s a magical island that has its own book about the Cretan Mediterranean diet.
 The easiest way to start your island hop is by booking ferry tickets via Blue Star Ferries from Piraeus (Athens) to Chania (Hania, Crete).
 The ferry journey takes 9 hours depending on the time of year.
 You can get an ‘airline-style’ seat on the ferry for around $45.

 You can also take a ferry from Piraeus to Heraklion, Crete.
 This is also a 9-hour journey, for around $35.
 Ferry booking agencies work like airlines in that you’ll pay more once they start running out of seats.
 It’s a good idea to book the first leg of your journey directly with the ferry company.
 Then book your ongoing travel once you get to your first island.
 I found the local kiosks on the islands much more economical and I’m not a big fan of online ferry booking agencies.
 Otherwise, fly into Chania or Heraklion directly.

-Stephanie from Sofia Adventures thinks Crete is great to visit for its beaches.
+Stephanie from Sofia Adventures thinks Crete is the best Greek island to visit for its beaches.

 Of all the Greek islands I’ve visited, my favorite is Crete.
 It has a relaxed-yet-elegant atmosphere, with beautiful towns and cities to explore.
 The city of Chania is a true gem, with its beautiful Venetian harbor and lighthouse.
 The beaches in Crete are simply stunning, but the highlight for me was Seitan Limania.
 Getting there is a bit daunting since you have to climb down the cliffside.
 Once you arrive, you’ll find it was more than worth it.